SkyMarsh14/wheres-waldo/README.md

 # Where’s Waldo – Photo Tagging App

 A full-stack interactive “Where’s Waldo” style game built with **React**, **Node.js**, **Express**, **Prisma**, and **PostgreSQL**.
 Users search for hidden characters on detailed maps, and the app records how long it takes them to complete each level.

----
+Users' best records can be access from `/leaderbord`.

+This project is deployed on **Railway** for PostgreSQL database, and Node.js server, and **Netlify** for hosting the React frontend applicaiton.

+Live version is available: https://findwaldo.netlify.app/

 ## 🚀 Features